ThinkMorph: Emergent Properties in Multimodal Interleaved Chain-of-Thought Reasoning: Emergent Properties in Interleaved Reasoning

 \paragraph{Mode switching is task-adaptive, not arbitrary.} As shown in Figure~\ref{fig:case_mode_switch}, the model adapts its reasoning behavior based on visual complexity.
 For the question \textit{“Can you see stems of bananas in the image?”}, it maintains interleaved reasoning, generating a zoomed-in view of the upper region where the stem would appear.
 The close-up enables clear stem identification, illustrating that continuous visual engagement remains essential when fine-grained details are critical to the solution.
 In contrast, for \textit{“We cannot see the window on the school bus?”}, the model switches to pure textual reasoning, describing visible features such as the yellow paint and lettering, to infer the absence of windows.
 This contrast reflects a form of \textbf{front-loaded visual engagement}: after processing the image and question, the model implicitly decides whether text alone can complete the reasoning.
 When the initial visual encoding captures information that text can express, it shifts to text-only reasoning for efficiency; when fine-grained cues remain unresolved, interleaved reasoning continues.

 This autonomous adaptation shows that interleaved training not only improves multimodal coordination but also enables models to dynamically allocate \emph{reasoning effort} based on task demands, implicitly recognizing when each modality is essential versus supplementary.
+Notably, switching also yields efficiency gains: when forced to continue with interleaved reasoning, switched samples produce the same answers but consume approximately 75\% more tokens (e.g., 156 vs.\ 89 tokens), confirming that the model avoids redundant visual computation when initial perception suffices.
 The result is enhanced efficiency, robustness, and flexibility across diverse task types.
 Further examples and analysis are provided in Appendix~\ref{appsec:mode_switching}.

 Having established the effectiveness of interleaved reasoning, we next examine a more nuanced question: \emph{how do different reasoning modes scale at test time?} We compare interleaved and unimodal reasoning under Best-of-$N$ sampling across four benchmarks representing a \emph{continuum of distribution shifts}~(Table~\ref{tab:modified_tts_results}, Figure~\ref{fig:mode_tts}).
 VSP serves as the in-domain reference.
-VStar shares the same task setup as VCoT but stress test on smallerscale of target objects.
+VStar shares the same task setup as VCoT but stress tests on a smaller scale of target objects.
 MMVP represents a moderate shift toward general perception, containing open-ended question types similar to those in VCoT data.
 Finally, BLINK-J presents the most substantial deviation, with a task setup distinct from Jigsaw Assembly that demands stronger compositional and multimodal adaptation.

 \paragraph{Interleaved reasoning scales more effectively, with gains amplifying under distribution shifts.} Across all benchmarks, interleaved reasoning maintains consistent improvements: +5.2\% on VSP, +1.0\% on VStar, +0.7\% on MMVP, and a substantial +8.0\% on BLINK-J. This peak occurs under the most demanding generalization conditions: on BLINK-J, ThinkMorph improves from 65.33\% to 73.33\%, while visual reasoning drops by 2.0\% and text reasoning rises only 2.67\%.
 The 10-point gap between interleaved and visual modes highlights that multimodal exploration becomes most critical when single modalities cannot generalize effectively.